 Here is the link to purchase points through Marriott, run by points.com.
 Your account needs to be in good standing and open for at least 30 days with qualifying activity, or open for at least 1 year without any activity.

 The standard pricing is $12.50 USD ($17.65) per 1,000 points, up to a maximum of 50,000 points each year for $625 USD ($882).

 This means each point costs approximately 1.77c each—very pricey considering we value them at roughly 1c per point when redeeming them.

 If there is a 50% off discount or 100% bonus points offer, then the effective cost of each point should drop to 0.88 cents each, which is a much better proposition if you can redeem them for stays where the cash value of the room rate is quite high.

 Simply visit the page and log-in to check eligibility.
 If so, you will be presented with the option to buy 1,000 to 50,000 points.

-Do not forget to use a card that earns reward points or that does not charge international transaction fees, or perhaps one that does both such as the ANZ Travel Adventures card.
+Do not forget to use a card that earns reward points or that does not charge international transaction fees.

 Gifting points through Marriott using cash

 You can purchase or receive up to 50,000 points from the points.com store each year.
 This means if you purchased 20,000 points initially and someone else wants to also buy you points, they can only purchase you another 30,000 points for the year.